bjoleary/dxr/README.md

 #> 10 example_panel_004 IgM     Spike  20200101   NA                  <NA>
 #> # … with 320 more rows, and 1 more variable: notes_and_anomalies <chr>
 ```

+## Enter data

+At this point, you’ll need to fill in those files with some data: Ground
+truth in the one for the panel and the results from the assay under
+consideration in the one for the evaluation.

+## Read in data

+You can now read in the data you’ve entered using `read_panel()` and
+`read_evaluation()`.

+## Score the evaluation

+Once you’ve read in the data from the panel and the evaluation, you can
+score the evaluation (qualitatively, future work needed for
+semi-quantitative and quantitative) using `score_evaluation()`.